Skip to main content

 9.Teachers and education staff

 This chapter describes teachers and education staff working in early childhood and school education, in higher education and in adult education.
-For each of these three sectors, the description is organised on three main features: initial education and training, conditions of service and continuing professional development.
-The description covers public ECEC settings for children under three years of age and State settings for school education, higher education and adult education.
+For each of these three sectors, the description is organised on three main features: initial education and training, conditions of service, and continuing professional development.
+The description covers public ECEC (Early childhood education and care) settings for children under three years of age and State settings for school education, higher education, and adult education.

-Given the different initial training and recruitment procedures that have been applied over the years, the sections of this chapter only refer to the most recent legislation in force.
+Over the years, various teacher training and recruitment procedures have been applied.
+Although the teachers currently teaching in schools were mainly recruited on the basis of those procedures, the sections of this chapter only refer to the most recent legislation in force.

 Educators in ECEC settings for younger children are described under the sub-headings ‘Early childhood education (0-3 years)’.
 Teachers in ECEC settings for children aged three years and over follow the same route of initial education, have similar conditions of service, and follow the same CPD rules of primary school teachers.
 Therefore, they are described under the sub-headings ‘School education’.